 After completing secondary or further education students attend higher education System.
-How it works for international students the higher education system in the UK.
+How it works for international students in the higher education system in the UK.

 Most international students will enter directly into the UK higher education system, after completing their home country’s equivalent education.
 UK higher education offer over 100 University for various degree programs from the UK and all around the world.

-How does school work in England?
+How is schoolwork in England?

 The education system is compulsory in the UK for all children between the ages of 5 to 16, including the children of foreign nationals permanently or temporarily.